 Abstraction of all shapes and sizes, of all colours and mediums take over Whitechapel Gallery’s exhibition space in the east-end.
-Having only just opened last week, I visited Adventures of the Black Square on Wednesday night at the exhibition preview evening.

 Upon entering the gallery, the first object your eyes demand to settle on is Kazimir Malevich’s fundamental Black Square.
 This bold, radical work quite rightly establishes an introduction to the developing narrative of abstraction; this history unfolds chronologically throughout the space with a vast number of works by over 100 artists.